-COMMUNITY IMPACT Do these proposals contribute to specific Co-

-operative Council priorities?

-Yes Delivery of all priorities depend on the

-effective use of available resources.

-Regular financial monitoring in the

-financial management reports helps to

-highlight variations from plan so that

-action can be taken to effectively

-\\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ \\ manage the Council's budget.

-Will the proposals impact on specific groups of

-people?

-TARGET No State of the st

-TARGET To outturn within the budget set for 2021/22 at 31/3/22.

-COMPLETION/DELIVERY 31/3/22.

-DATE

-FINANCIAL/VALUE FOR Yes The financial impacts are detailed

-MONEY IMPACT throughout the report.
+COMMUNITY IMPACT proposals contribute to specific Co- c Council priorities?
+Yes Delivery of all priorities depend on the effective use of available resources.
+Regular financial monitoring in the financial management reports helps to highlight variations from plan so that action can be taken to effectively manage the Council's budget.
+Will the proposals impact on specific groups of people?
+No TARGET COMPLETION/DELIVERY DATE To outturn within the budget set for 2021/22 at 31/3/22.
+FINANCIAL/VALUE FOR MONEY IMPACT Yes The financial impacts are detailed throughout the report.
 LEGAL ISSUES No None directly arising from this report.

-The S151 Officer has a statutory duty

-to monitor income and expenditure

-and ensure that the Council takes

-action if overall net overspends
+The S151 Officer has a statutory duty to monitor income and expenditure and ensure that the Council takes action if overall net overspends /shortfalls emerge.

-/shortfalls emerge.

-OTHER IMPACTS, RISKS No Budget holders actively manage their

-& OPPORTUNITIES budgets and the many financial risks and challenges that council services face, examples include the risk of a particularly harsh winter which would impact adversely on the winter gritting and adult social care budgets, the increasing dependency on income from a wide range of activities and the risk of interest rate movements, the risk of changes in legislative or accounting requirements impacting on budgets etc. The Council has comprehensive risk management arrangements in place, which are reviewed and updated by the Senior Management Team.
+OTHER IMPACTS, RISKS & OPPORTUNITIES No Budget holders actively manage their budgets and the many financial risks and challenges that council services face, examples include the risk of a particularly harsh winter which would impact adversely on the winter gritting and adult social care budgets, the increasing dependency on income from a wide range of activities and the risk of interest rate movements, the risk of changes in legislative or accounting requirements impacting on budgets etc. The Council has comprehensive risk management arrangements in place, which are reviewed and updated by the Senior Management Team.
 IMPACT ON SPECIFIC WARDS No